ViktorDiy/FLSUN-V400-nozzle-wipe/readme.md

 </br>
 After save and restar on printer dashbord will appear nozzel wiper macro with prefix "NW".</br>
 </br>
-Befor first use you should calibrate initial/parking position angle of arm and working position angle (minimum_pulse_width: for 0 arm angle and maximum_pulse_width: for </br>
+Befor first use you should calibrate initial/parking position angle of arm and working position angle (minimum_pulse_width: for 0 arm angle and maximum_pulse_width: for
 180 angle).</br>
 I use command line on dashboard for that.
-I try to find by command "SET_SERVO SERVO=wipeServo WIDTH=0.001" number when arm doesn't move after WIDTH decrease and the same </br>
-command wiht WIDTH increase for maximum angle.</br>
+I try to find by command "SET_SERVO SERVO=wipeServo WIDTH=0.001" number when arm doesn't move after WIDTH decrease and the same command wiht WIDTH increase for maximum angle.</br>
 Then you should find by this command volumes for parking position angle and wiping position angle.
-Wiping positionangle of arm should be 90 degree angle between arm </br>
-and Xaxis (front/face of printer).</br>
+Wiping position angle of arm should be 90 degree angle between arm and Xaxis (front/face of printer).</br>
 </br>
 And you should find nozzle position under center of the backet.
-You should move printer head manualy to nozzel position under center of the backet and 1-2 mm lower </br>
-than metal brash.</br>
+You should move printer head manualy to nozzel position under center of the backet and 1-2 mm lower than metal brash.</br>
 You should write this X,Y,Z to nozzelwiper.cfg file.</br>